-On March 22, Senator Tim Scott (R-SC) and Representative Rick Allen (R-GA) introduced the Employee Rights Act (ERA) in Congress.
-Americans for Prosperity has endorsed this legislation and the powerful policies within ERA that advance flexible work and worker choice, urging lawmakers to support as well.
+On April 19, Senator Tim Scott (R-SC) and Representative Rick Allen (R-GA) introduced the Employee Rights Act (ERA) in Congress.
+Americans for Prosperity has endorsed this legislation because of its policies that advance and protect flexible work and worker choice, urging lawmakers to support as well.

 The ERA has several key features that would advance worker freedom and empower workers, families, and businesses:

 The Employee Rights Act includes self-employment/independent contractor protections